 The tides

-This region between Saint Malo and Saint Michael’s Bay sees the highest tides in Europe.
-Hundreds and thousands of years ago, Mont Saint Michel was a simple island.
-A pastoral river called Couesnon meandered through the fertile plane and flowed into the bay, just a step left of the mountain.
-When borders were drawn, everything left of the river was Bretagne and everything right of the river was Normandie, Mont Saint Michel included.
-The quarrel stays forever though, and each time the old rivalry flares up, a mocking saying settles the matter: “Le Couesnon en sa folie a mis le Mont en Normandie” / The Couesnon in his folly, has thrown the Mountain in Normandy.
+This region between Saint Malo and Mont Saint-Michel Bay sees the highest tides in Europe.
+Hundreds and thousands of years ago, Mont Saint-Michel was simply an island.
+A pastoral river called Couesnon meandered through the fertile plain and flowed into the bay, just a step to the left of the mountain.
+When regional borders were drawn, they used the river as a separating mark: everything left of the river was Bretagne and everything right of the river was Normandie.
+This allocated Mont Saint-Michel to Normandie, which added to the rivalry between the two regions.
+Each time the old rivalry flares up, an old rhyme settles the matter: “Le Couesnon en sa folie a mis le Mont en Normandie” / The Couesnon in his folly, has thrown the Mountain in Normandy.

-The microclimate of the bay is quite unique; I wrote here about the pré salé, the mussels and the lamb that are simply to die for.
-Still, the centuries of agriculture, tourism and the works to master the river and prevent over flooding of pastures have taken the toll on the waters.
+The micro-climate of the bay is quite unique; I wrote here about the pré salé, the mussels and the lamb that are grown here are simply to die for.
+Still, the centuries of agriculture, tourism and the works to master the river and prevent over-flooding of pastures have taken their toll on the waters.
 In time, the land advanced and the sea became shallow.
 Yes, the spectacle of wet sands at low tide is amazing: a still, magical mirror to reflect the beauty of the mountain.
-But science showed that, sooner than later, the land would have claimed it forever.
+But science showed that, sooner rather than later, the land would have claimed it forever.

 Saving the island

-In 2002, the project called Projet Mont Saint Michel was set in motion.
-It aimed to restore Mont Saint Michel’s maritime character and revolution the area so that, with the aid of science, the millions of tourists could still visit and not harm the wonder.
-When I first visited in 2010, there was a road leading straight to the mountain and you could park your car right there at the bottom.
+IIn 2002, the Projet Mont Saint-Michel was set in motion.
+It aimed to restore Mont Saint-Michel’s maritime character and, with the aid of science, revolutionise the area so that millions of tourists could still visit without harming the wonder.
+When I first visited in 2010, there was a causeway leading straight across the bay, and you could park your car right at the foot of the mountain.
 It often happened that cars parked outside the safe zone were carried away by the growing tide.
+I even managed to find a spot right below the walls – little did I know that was to be a first and last privilege.
+By the time of my next visit four years later, everything had changed.